MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-deployment-scenarios-and-tools.md

 -   Operating system component settings
 -   Application settings

 These are the settings migrated by the default MigUser.xml and MigApp.xml templates.
-For more details on what USMT migrates, see [What does USMT migrate?](./usmt/usmt-what-does-usmt-migrate.md) For more information on the USMT overall, see the [USMT technical reference](./usmt/usmt-reference.md).
+For more information on what USMT migrates, see [What does USMT migrate?](./usmt/usmt-what-does-usmt-migrate.md) For more information on the USMT overall, see the [USMT technical reference](./usmt/usmt-reference.md).

 ### Windows Imaging and Configuration Designer